 - If the guide helped, then I would love to hear from you.
 Let me know what worked.

-- If this guide was a miss, I’d love to hear from you even more.
+- I’d love to hear more from you if this guide were a miss.
 Let me know what bombed.
 We can make this better.

 Thank you.
 Be well.

-Athlete Mental Health & Substance Use: We know that our student athletes manage extra challenges balancing life, stress, and expectations in and out of the classroom.
-In addition to training our athletic staff on supporting students, we’ve been hosting athlete-specific events around mental health and substance use to help our athletes manage priorities and stay both physically and mentally healthy.
+Athlete Mental Health & Substance Use: Our student-athletes manage extra challenges balancing life, stress, and expectations in and out of the classroom.
+In addition to training our athletic staff on supporting students, we’ve been hosting athlete-specific events around mental health and substance use to help our athletes manage priorities and stay physically and mentally healthy.

 Recovery Academy: UT Southern is proud to be a part of the University of Tennessee System’s commitment to supporting substance recovery in our students.
 We support Recovery Academy events at all our UT campuses and are grateful for the partnership of the TN Dept. of Mental Health & Substance Abuse Services’ Collegiate Recovery Initiative.
 We were proud to host TDMHSAS and the UT System partners in February 2022 for our own Recovery Academy, and again in August 2023 for our Institute for Mental Health Support.